metartc/metaRTC/README.md

 AAC/H265(HEVC)
 ## module
 ### libmetartccore6
-Implementation of webRTC protocol stack and related pure C library for audio and video processing
+Implementation of webRTC protocol stack
+AEC/ANS/AGC and other audio and video processing libraries
 ### libmetartc6
 Realize audio and video collection, encoding, decoding, transmission, rendering, and push-pull streaming

 ## Dependencies
 To compile libmetartccore6, you'll need to satisfy the following dependencies: